Yizzii/YizziCamModV2/README.md

 * Freecam with gamepad support
 * Spectator with ajustable offset (and a toggle to control it with wasd)
 * First Person View with smoothing
-* Third Person View (like gtags default camera, just smoother)
+* Third Person View (like gtags default camera just smoother,misc page for settings, front/back and follow head rotation)
 * Follow Player (Camera will look at and follow player, misc page for settings, minimum distance and speed)
 * Grabbable Handles (you can only grab right side with right hand and left side with left hand)
 * Green Screen (in city)